RULES and CONSTITUTION of THE SALUKI or GAZELLE HOUND CLUB

 (c) The subscription shall be payable annually in advance and shall fall due on 1st January each year.
 Members joining after 1st October in any year are not required to pay a further subscription until 1st January following the first anniversary of their joining the Club.

-(d) Any member whose subscription remains unpaid on 31st January shall be deemed a lapsed member and shall be ineligible to vote in the ballot for the election of the Officers and Committee and the appointment of Judges for the Club Shows.
+(d) Any member whose subscription remains unpaid on 31st January shall be deemed a lapsed member and shall be ineligible to vote in the ballot for the election of the Officers and Committee and the appointment of Judges for the Club Shows and render any nominations they have supported for either ballot as proposer or seconder valid.
+Subscriptions paid between 1st and 28th February preserve Club membership and enable the lapsed member to attend the AGM and to vote at that AGM.
+They do not restore the lapsed member's eligibility to vote in the ballot for the election of Officers and Committee and appointment of Judges for the Club Shows or support nominations for them.
 If the outstanding subscriptions are not paid by 1st March the person's name shall automatically be erased from the list of members and he/she shall no longer be entitled to any privileges of membership.
 Reinstatement to membership will be dependent upon a new application.

 6. Management and Control